pmieszal/shekly-ios/README.md

 - [ ] move entirely to CleanSwift
 - [ ] get rid of Rx
 - [ ] propably get rid of generic SheklyViewController, since it really affects code readability (can't implement protocols in extensions)
+- [ ] use Swinject for DI instead of current factories

 ## Author